Learning to Optimize via Information-Directed Sampling: Introduction

 IDS solves a single-period optimization problem as a proxy to an intractable multi-period problem.
 Solution of this single-period problem can itself be computationally demanding, especially in cases where the number of actions is enormous or mutual information is difficult to evaluate.
-To carry out computational experiments, we develop numerical methods for particular classes of online optimization problems.
-We also propose mean-based IDS -- an approximate form of IDS that is suitable for some problems with bandit feedback, satisfies our regret bounds for such problems, employs an alternative information measure, and can sometimes facilitate design of more efficient numerical methods.
-More broadly, we hope that our development and analysis of IDS facilitate the future design of efficient algorithms that capture its benefits.
+We develop numerical methods for particular classes of online optimization problems.
+In some cases, our numerical methods do not compute exact or near-exact solutions but generate efficient approximations that are intended to capture key benefits of IDS.
+There is much more work to be done to design efficient algorithms for various problem classes and we hope that our analysis and initial collection of numerical methods will provide a foundation for further developments.

 It is worth noting that the problem formulation we work with, which is presented in Section \ref{sec:formulation}, is very general, encompassing not only problems with bandit feedback, but also a broad array of information structures for which observations can offer information about rewards of arbitrary subsets of actions or factors that influence these rewards.
-Because IDS and our analysis accommodate this level of generality, they can be specialized to problems that in the past have been studied individually, such as those involving pricing and assortment optimization (see, e.g., \cite{rusmevichientong2010dynamic, broder2012dynamic, saure2013optimal}), though in each case, developing an efficient version of IDS may require innovation.
+Because IDS and our analysis accommodate this level of generality, they can be specialized to problems that in the past have been studied individually, such as those involving pricing and assortment optimization (see, e.g., \cite{rusmevichientong2010dynamic, broder2012dynamic, saure2013optimal}), though in each case, developing a computationally efficient version of IDS may require innovation.